koars/utils/README.md

 ### utils.config
 An instance of [koars-config](https://github.com/koars/config) instantiated to the directory passed in the `CONFIG` environment variable (defaults to `config`).
 This is also run through [koars-defaults](https://github.com/koars/defaults) to assign sane defaults for our application.

+### utils.hbs
+An instance of [handlebars](https://github.com/wycats/handlebars), to prevent requiring different versions from different submodules.